 Student 2- Mark Kevin Queypo

-writing code for the features of the assistant and to write test cases and patterns of what a user may ask of the assistant.
+I will be responsible for writing code for the features of the assistant and to write test cases and patterns of what a user may ask of the assistant.
 I will also be responsible for thinking of ideas that the bot should have to satisfy a student's needs.
 The sketching and design of the interface will also be done by me.